 Best for Cocktails: Adoric Ice Cube Trays Silicone Set of 2

 Easy to clean

 Sphere mold is tricky to use

-It’s good to have a few different ice options at your disposal if you drink at home frequently.
+It’s good to have a few different ice options at your disposal if you drink at home.
 This set includes two molds: one for creating two-inch cubes and one for crafting ice balls.
-Both large cubes and spherical ice are perfect for strong drinks that you don’t want to dilute too quickly (think Old Fashioneds and Sazeracs).
+Both large cubes and spherical ice are perfect for strong drinks that you don’t want to dilute quickly.
 Big ice pieces melt slower and, therefore, add less water to the drink over time.
-If you’ve been to an in-the-know bar recently, you’ve likely experienced this ice trend.
+If you’ve ever been to an in-the-know bar, you’ve likely experienced this ice trend.
 These molds bring it right to your home.

 Easy to fill and store